501Commons/Salesforce-Importer/readme.md

 4) Running importer and getting an error in the console window that says, "Unlink of file '[excelfile]].xlsx' failed.
 Should I try again? (y/n)"
 Resolution: Importer did not properly close the previous Excel session(s) - restarting your computer will solve the problem.

+5) Importer Email says - Error Import and within the email there is a 'java.lang.RuntimeException: java.lang.NullPointerException'
+Resolution: This is probably related to empty columns in the generated CSV file.
+Open your Excel file and save out each sheet then edit the CSV files in Notepad.
+If you see a bunch of ,,,,,,,,,, in the header columns then that is the issue.
+To fix open Excel and select all the empty columns after your last data column and delete the columns.
+The other method is delete the sheet and then right click on your Data source and Load to... a new sheet.